-In this paper, we propose to design short blocklength codes (smaller than or equal to $16$) for the Gaussian wiretap channel under information-theoretic security guarantees.
+In this paper, we propose to design short blocklength codes (smaller than or equal to~$128$) for the Gaussian wiretap channel under information-theoretic security guarantees.
+Such an information-theoretic approach enables coding solutions robust against computationally unbounded adversaries, and are thus technology independent and, in particular, quantum proof.
 Specifically, we quantify security in terms of the leakage $I(M;Z^n)$, i.e., the mutual information between the confidential message and the eavesdropper's channel observations.
-The main idea of our approach is to the decouple the reliability and secrecy constraints.
-Specifically, we use a deep learning approach based on a feed-forward neural network autoencoder \cite{goodfellow2016deep} to handle the reliability constraint and cryptographic tools, namely, hash functions \cite{carter}, to handle the secrecy constraint.
-Then, to evaluate the performance of our constructed code, we empirically estimate the leakage~$I(M;Z^n)$.
-Note that even for small values of~$n$ this estimation is challenging with standard techniques such as binning of the probability space \cite{darbellay}, $k$-nearest neighbor~statistics \cite{kraskov}, maximum likelihood estimation \cite{suzuki}, or variational lower bounds \cite{barber}.
-Instead, to estimate the leakage, we use the neural network-based mutual information estimator MINE from~\cite{r3a}, which is provably consistent and offer better performances than other known estimators in high dimension.
-We also compare the performances of our codes with the best known achievabibility and converse bounds on the maximal secrecy rate for the Gaussian wiretap channel~\cite{yang}.
+The main idea of our approach is to decouple the reliability and secrecy constraints.
+Specifically, we use a deep learning approach based on a feed-forward neural network autoencoder~\cite{goodfellow2016deep} to handle the reliability constraint and cryptographic tools, namely, hash functions \cite{carter}, to handle the secrecy constraint.\footnote{{ Note that a coding strategy that separately handles the reliability and secrecy constraints with two separate coding layers is also used for the discrete wiretap channel in~\cite{hayashi,bellare}, and for the Gaussian wiretap channel in~\cite{tyagi}.
+In these works, an asymptotic regime is considered, i.e., the blocklength $n$ tends to infinity.
+Further, in \cite{hayashi,bellare,tyagi}, the security layer relies on the random choice of a hash function in a family of universal hash functions, and therefore, the coding scheme is non-constructive.
+In this paper, we also consider a family of hash functions for the security layer but only select a specific function in this family.
+This choice is deterministic and part of the coding scheme design, thus making it constructive, as elaborated on in our simulation~results.}} Then, to evaluate the performance of our constructed code, we empirically estimate the leakage~$I(M;Z^n)$.
+Note that even for small values of~$n$ this estimation is challenging with standard techniques such as binning of the probability space \cite{darbellay}, $k$-nearest neighbor statistics~\cite{kraskov}, or maximum likelihood estimation \cite{suzuki}. { Unlike~\cite{yang,hayashi2013,tan2012}, which analytically derive upper bounds on the leakage, we consider a practical approach to estimate the leakage via the mutual information neural estimator (MINE) from~\cite{r3a}, which is provably consistent and offers better performances than other known mutual information estimators in high dimension.
+We also compare the performances of our codes with the best-known achievability and converse bounds on optimal secrecy rates for the Gaussian wiretap channel~\cite{yang}.}